 In 1962 Bond was reborn on the big screen.
 Dr No staring Sean Connery was a revelation.
 At the same time Len Deighton was writing a spy novel entitled 'The Ipcress File.'
 This book also had a male secret service operative as it's main character.

-The actor playing the originally nameless Len Deighton agent?
-Well we know it was Michael Caine, and this is cinema, characters have to have a name....Hello Harry Palmer.....
+In 1965 we also got to meet him on the big screen.
+The actor playing the originally nameless Len Deighton agent...?
+Well we know it was Michael Caine, but this is cinema and characters have to have a name....Hello Harry Palmer.....

 What do you think?
-Can I rest my Q branch Attache 'case!'
+Can I rest my Q branch attache 'case' ?